metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

     - Deep dives: in-depth articles on technical concepts and technologies.

-    - Best practices: Share tips and tricks for improving developer experience.
+    - Best practices: share tips and tricks for improving developer experience.

     - Personal experiences: share your own unique journey and lessons learned using mirrord in your software development cycle.